-Environmental and Chemical Engineers will benefit from the extensive collection of methods and industry focused application cases.
-Researchers in environmental chemistry will find in the book examples of how the methods transitioned from Lab environments to practical applications.
+Environmental and Chemical Engineers will benefit from the extensive collection of methods and industry focused application cases, but researchers in environmental chemistry will also find interesting examples on how methods can be transitioned from lab environments to practical applications.

-- Offers an excellent overview over the research advances and current applications of electrochemical technologies for water treatment
+- Offers an excellent overview of the research advances and current applications of electrochemical technologies for water treatment

-- Explains in a comprehensive way the fundaments of the different electrochemical uses and applications of different technologies
+- Explains, in a comprehensive way, the fundamentals of different electrochemical uses and applications of different technologies

-- Provides a large number of examples to evidence practical applications of electrochemistry to environmental protection
+- Provides a large number of examples as evidence of practical applications of electrochemistry to environmental protection

-- Explores the combination with other treatment technologies or emerging technologies for destroying water pollutants.
+- Explores the combination possibilities with other treatment technologies or emerging technologies for destroying water pollutants

 Environmental and Chemical Engineers, Chemistry researchers dealing with environmental chemistry